Stuycs-K/final-project-3-dewanz-wangk/PRESENTATION.md

 1. The adversary should be able to control the environment variables being passed
 2. A new subprocess/bash shell must be spawned

+### Walkthrough
+To begin our exploit, we will first examine the behavior of environment variables in BASH to see how we can manipulate the ability in BASH to save functions as environment vars.

 ## Attack Vector 1: CGI Script